-Research and development expenses for the three months ended March 31, 2016 increased \$2.3 million compared to the three months ended March 31, 2015.
-The increase was primarily due to increased costs of \$2.3 million associated with our unallocated expenses, \$0.3 million in our beloranib program, \$0.1 million associated with our work on second-generation MetAP2 inhibitors, partially offset by a decrease of \$0.5 million associated with our ZGN-839 program.
-Unallocated expenses increased period over period primarily due to an increase in personnel related costs of \$1.0 million, non-cash stock-based compensation expense of \$0.4 million, \$0.6 million in consultants and \$0.3 million in other costs.
+Unallocated expenses increased period over period primarily due to an increase in personnel related costs of \$0.7 million, non-cash stock-based compensation expense of \$0.3 million, \$0.5 million in consultants and \$0.2 million in other costs.
 Personnel related and non-cash stock-based compensation expense increases resulted primarily from an increase in hiring.
-From April 2015 through March 2016, we hired 19 new employees in research and development.
-Non-cash stock-based compensation expenses was also impacted by our first annual stock option grant to employees during 2015.
+During the second half of 2015, and the first quarter of 2016, we hired eight and three new employees in research and development, respectively.
+Non-cash stock-based compensation expense was also impacted by an increase in the annual stock option grant to employees during 2016.
+Consultants have increased primarily related to our ZGN-1061 program as ZGN-1061 will be in the clinic in the second half of 2016.
 Other unallocated expenses are also driven by the increase in new hires, primarily travel expenses and facilities expenses.